 Diversification pitfalls to avoid

 Some investors think that owning 50 or even 100 different stocks gives them a well-diversified portfolio.
 That’s not necessarily true.
 If you invest in 50 stocks but they are all from the same country and sector, you’re not truly diversified because they are likely to be highly correlated.
-Think about the dot-com bust in 2001.
-If your portfolio had consisted solely of dot-com stocks, chances are, you would have lost the majority of your investments during the crash.

 As you relook your asset allocation, steer clear of these three other diversification mistakes.